Cold Weather Pet Care

 In Chicago, winter is a season of bitter cold and numbing wetness.
 Help your pets remain happy and healthy during the colder months by following these simple guidelines:

-- Don't leave dogs outdoors when the temperature drops.
-Most dogs, and all cats, are safer indoors, except when taken out for exercise.
-Regardless of the season, short-haired, very young or old dogs and all cats should never be left outside without supervision.
+Don't leave dogs outdoors when the temperature drops.
+Most pets are safer indoors, except when taken out for exercise.
+Regardless of the season, short-haired, very young or old dogs and indoor cats should never be left outside without supervision.
 Short-coated dogs may feel more comfortable wearing a sweater during walks.

-The salt and other chemicals used to melt snow and ice can irritate the pads of your pet's feet.
-Wipe the feet with a damp towel before your pet licks them and irritates his/her mouth.
+- Salt and other chemicals used to melt snow and ice can irritate the pads of your pet's feet.
+Wipe their feet with a damp towel before your pet licks them and irritates his/her mouth.

 Chicago Animal Care and Control Strongly Recommends Keeping Companion Animals Inside Your Home!

-Probably the best prescription for winter's woes is to keep your dog or cat inside with you and your family.
-The happiest dogs are those who are taken out frequently for walks and inside with you and your family.
+The best prescription for winter's woes is to keep your pet inside with you and your family.
 The happiest dogs are those who are taken out frequently for walks and exercise but kept inside the rest of the time.
-Dogs and cats are social animals who crave human companionship.
-Your animals companions deserve to live indoors with you and your family.
+Pets are social animals who crave human companionship.

-If your dog is an outdoor dog, however:
+Even if your dog is an outdoor dog:

 - Your dog must be protected by a dry, draft-free doghouse that is large enough to allow the dog to sit and lie down comfortably, but small enough to hold in his/her body heat.
 The floor should be raised a few inches off the ground and covered with cedar shavings or straw.
 The house should be turned to face away from the wind, and the doorway should be covered with waterproof burlap or heavy plastic.